social-media-ethics-automation/book-src-bsky/ch02_definitions/03_automation/07_details_of_bot-bsky.md

 <pre style="color:gray">
 from atproto import Client

-client = Client(base_url='https://bsky.social')
+client = Client(base_url="https://bsky.social")
-client.login('<strong style="color:black;background-color:lightgreen">your_account_name.bsky.social</strong>', '<strong style="color:black;background-color:lightgreen">m#5@_fake_bsky_password_$%Ds</strong>')
+client.login("<strong style="color:black;background-color:lightgreen">your_account_name.bsky.social</strong>", "<strong style="color:black;background-color:lightgreen">m#5@_fake_bsky_password_$%Ds</strong>")

-post = client.send_post('<strong style="color:black;background-color:lightgreen">This post was made by a computer program!</strong>')
+client.send_post("<strong style="color:black;background-color:lightgreen">This post was made by a computer program!</strong>")
 </pre>

-The first four highlighted pieces of code are for the special passwords that let you run a bot.
-You can get when you get those passwords by following these steps to get [developer access to reddit](../../appendix/making_bot_account.md) (I've put fake values in them for now):
+The first two highlighted pieces of code are for your Bluesky handle (e.g. something.bsky.social) and password (note: If you make your account at a different domain name than the default "bsky.social," then you'd also need to change the part above that has `https://bsky.social`).
+You can create a Bluesky account by [following the steps here](../../appendix/making_bot_account.md) (I've put fake values in them for now):
-- username
+- handle
 - password
-- client_id
-- client_secret

-The final three highlighted pieces of code are the information for what to post on reddit.
-First, in the parentheses after `subreddit` is which subreddit to post on.
-In the parentheses after the `submit` is first the title of the post, and next is the text of the post itself.
-You can change any of these values ot change which subreddit you post to, and what title and text to post.
+The final highlighted piece of code is the text to post to Bluesky.
+You can change the text of these values to change what text to post.

-So, by changing those sections of code, you run this program to post whatever reddit you want to post on a subreddit.
-It is, of course, much easier to just open reddit and post something, but as we get to more complicated programs, we'll start to see more of the power (and pitfalls) of automation on social media.
+So, by changing those sections of code, you run this program to post whatever you want to post on Bluesky.
+It is, of course, much easier to just open Bluesky and post something, but as we get to more complicated programs, we'll start to see more of the power (and pitfalls) of automation on social media.

 _Note: all the highlighted sections of code are surrounded by double quotes.
 In the Python programming language, putting something in quotes indicates that you want the computer to think of the things inside the quotes as pieces of text, in this case passwords and reddit post information._